 If you are at all interested in Islamic history, it pays to put an image to the names.
 Durrat Al Arous Island north of Jeddah houses Albatoul Marine which is a fun place for adventure sports.
-Flyboarding is bit pricey here, but worth it if you’ve ever wanted to walk – no, fly – on water!
+Flyboarding is a bit pricey here, but worth it if you’ve ever wanted to walk – no, fly – on water!
 Water jets are attached to your boots and up you go!

 Without a doubt, the Masjid al-Haram in Makkah and Masjid an-Nabawi in Madinah are mandatory.
-Not just because they are spectacular and places of such peace and tranquillity despite the hustle and bustle, but because they are also home to great reward.
+Not just because they are spectacular and places of such peace and tranquillity despite the hustle and bustle, but because they are also home to great rewards.
 Any prayer offered here is multiplied immensely.

 Muslims visiting Saudi rarely leave without visiting one of these sites.
 What most people don’t make it to are the Madain Saleh and sites.
-Jubbah and Shuwaymus are the areas with rock carving show that there that is so much more to Saudi Arabian history that is yet to be explored.
+Jubbah and Shuwaymus are the areas with rock carvings show that there that is so much more to Saudi Arabian history that is yet to be explored.
 The carvings are in a different language and depict what life was like in those days, much like hieroglyphics.

 Madain Saleh is not just for history buffs.
 These fascinating structures built so many thousands of years ago still stand today, attesting to an era long gone but not entirely forgotten.
 The area used to have fresh water that attracted many settlers who then carved out structures.
 Today, it is completely dry but the buildings still stand.

 As with countries in the Middle East, certain attractions can be rather pricey.
-But when it comes to history, this is a once in a lifetime opportunity.
+But when it comes to history, this is a once-in-a-lifetime opportunity.

 Banana Island Resort by Anantara is truly a paradise.
 Even if you’re not staying at the luxury hotel, you can still enjoy the premises.
 Its tropical flora makes you forget you’re in the Middle East, and you are treated to a range of cuisines.
 Make the most of the beach and sea, go bowling or take a Segway ride on this almost-private island.

 In complete contrast is the Museum of Islamic Arts which houses the largest Islamic art collection in the world.
 Curated from three different continents, Qatar is proud of this gem not only because of what is within but because the structure itself is magnificent, designed by the architect of the Louvre Pyramid.
-On its own island with a palm-tree lined entrance, set amid a vast landscape and an impeccable view across the water, this place is worth the visit.
+On its own island with a palm-tree-lined entrance, set amid a vast landscape and an impeccable view across the water, this place is worth the visit.

 There are guided tours in English and Arabic every Thursday at 2pm of the permanent collection housed on two floors.
-Unlike other museums, the Museum of Islamic Arts is organised in such a way that you get a feel of what Islamic art is truly like through the homogeneity of a single print used across various medium.
+Unlike other museums, the Museum of Islamic Arts is organized in such a way that you get a feel of what Islamic art is truly like through the homogeneity of a single print used across various mediums.
 Visitors are requested to avoid strappy and short clothing and you might be restricted from entering.

 While some prefer the air-conditioned climate of malls, others would rather take in the culture while roaming the souqs.
 Souq Waqif is one such place that you should not miss.
 Contradicting the high-end fashion and attire visible in the malls, the streets are where you get a taste of what Qatar is really like.
-Vibrant in its sights, smells and feels, Souq Waqif has beautiful traditional bukhoor, spices, and embroidered clothing.
+Vibrant in its sights, smells, and feels, Souq Waqif has beautiful traditional bukhoor, spices, and embroidered clothing.

 It is also a testament to history as it is where Bedouins would come to trade their essentials too.
 Katara Cultural Village is a beautiful man-made location to soak up more heritage.
-From the architecture to the Greek-Islamic style amphitheatre, people flock there in the evenings when the weather gets cooler to enjoy the outdoors.
+From the architecture to the Greek-Islamic style amphitheater, people flock there in the evenings when the weather gets cooler to enjoy the outdoors.
 There are restaurants, mosques, and a beach right with water sports and inflatable play complexes, making it the perfect family spot.